 In his new conservatory, Tissot painted some of his loveliest images.

 Chrysanthemums (c.
 1874-76) was owned by British cotton magnate, MP and contemporary art collector Edward Hermon (1822 – 1881) by 1877, the year his only daughter was married.
-In 1882, Hermon’s estate sold it through Christie’s, London to the prominent art dealership Arthur Tooth and Son.
-The painting next belonged to Surgeon-Major (the ranking surgeon of a regiment in the British Army) John Ewart Martin, South Africa and remained in a private collection of his descendants in South Africa until sold through Phillips, London,1993, to the Christopher Wood Gallery, London, for $ 372,125/£ 250,000.
+In 1882, Hermon’s estate sold it at Christie’s, London to the prominent art dealership Arthur Tooth and Son for £ 273.
+The painting next belonged to Surgeon-Major (the ranking surgeon of a regiment in the British Army) John Ewart Martin, South Africa and remained in a private collection of his descendants in South Africa until sold at Phillips, London in 1993, to the Christopher Wood Gallery, London, for $ 372,125/£ 250,000.
 The painting was sold by that gallery to the Sterling and Francine Clark Art Institute at Williamstown, Massachusetts, in 1994.
 It is currently touring the world as part of the travelling exhibition, “Great French Paintings from the Clark.”
 Since Spring, 2011, it has been seen in Milan, Italy; Giverny, France; Barcelona, Spain; Fort Worth, Texas; London, England; Montréal, Canada; and Tokyo, Japan.
 The exhibition is at the Hyogo Prefectural Museum of Art, Kobe, Japan, through September 1, 2013, and it will then travel to its final destination, the Shanghai Museum, Shanghai, China, from September 19 to December 1, 2013.
 Chrysanthemums should return to the Clark in July, 2014.

 In the Conservatory (c.
 1875) was sold at Sotheby’s, New York in 1999 for $150,000/£91,235.
 Tissot seems to be experimenting with the looser brushwork of his friends in Paris, Edgar Degas and Édouard Manet; the first exhibition of the painters who together became known as the Impressionists was in 1874.
 Note the black velvet ribbon at the neck of Tissot’s models in 1875; his friend, the British artist Louise Jopling (1843 – 1933), observed in her autobiography that a fashionable woman was not considered dressed “without her velvet.”